-What To Do Before Filing Bankruptcy
+What Should You Do Before Filing For Bankruptcy?

 Filing for bankruptcy is fairly straightforward and can happen within a short period after hiring a bankruptcy attorney to begin the process.

 That said, there are still a number of important steps to take before you can file for bankruptcy – whether you file Chapter 7 or Chapter 13.

 Our Memphis attorneys have more than 40 years of combined bankruptcy experience.
 We have helped thousands of people use bankruptcy to get a fresh financial start, and we personally guide each client through the entire bankruptcy filing process – including every step that must be taken before the filing.
 Contact our law office for a free and confidential consultation with an experienced bankruptcy lawyer.

 The more information you can bring with you to your initial consultation, the better.
 We cannot give you advice about which type of bankruptcy is best for you, nor can we begin the filing process, until we understand all the details of your financial circumstances.
 During our first meeting, we will give you a questionnaire to fill out with information about your income and debts.

 Is there an upcoming foreclosure, repossession or cutoff of utilities?
 It is extremely important to determine these dates and set up an appointment with us with enough time before these dates so that we can work with you to stop any of these from occurring.

 Talk To Your Creditors – Or We Can Talk To Them For You